usc-cosmolab/cosmolab-site-v2/README.md

+# Cosmolab website

+This website is currently being hosted in this staging area: https://usc-cosmolab.github.io/cosmolab-site-v2  .
+Changes made to this repository should be immediately reflected at that link.

+Once construction is complete, it will be linked from cosmolab.usc.edu .

+# Contributing to the website

-# How to edit and use this repository (repo) to make changes to our cosmolab website
+The following steps are required to edit and use this repository to make changes to our cosmolab website.

+If contributing for the first time:

 1. Copy repo link from github:
 	- click green code block